Side Story about the close friendship and a common even between Visage’s and Angel’s Shadow.

-“Roll back onto your back please.
+“Roll back onto your back, please.
 And you wanted to help me.
 So stay still then.”
 Cyril grumbled, “I’m almost done with the sketch.”
 He added when Elodia gave him an annoyed look before she rolled back onto her back.

-He had her lying down on the frosty ground, her legs up against a wall.
+He had her lay down on the frosty ground, her legs up against a wall.
 She was wearing some slimming black clothing which consisted of a tank top and leggings, but no shoes, while he himself was well-clothed against the snowy weather.
 Colver was wrapped in some blankets on a nearby bench, fast asleep.

 “Just stay still!”